 - Your baby may be colder in the bassinet.
 Even if the bassinet is warm, it might not be the same as the feeling they have when they are in your arms.
 Of course, be careful NOT to overheat the baby!

 - And, sometimes, your baby just doesn’t know there’s another way to sleep.
-When your baby is first born, you may get in the habit of holding them and when family and friends come to visit, they may get your baby used to it.
-Sometimes, we simply need to show babies there is another option.
+When your baby is first born, you may get into the habit of holding them all day and all night.
+And it’s no wonder!
+Having a new baby at home is 24/7 cuddle-worthy!
+But if/when sleep is suffering, we need to show babies there is another option.

 Why Put Baby in the Bassinet to Sleep